gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

 In-App Purchases
 ================

-IAP allow providers of ongoing services through Odoo apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.
+IAP allow providers of ongoing services through Gerp apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.

-In that context, Odoo acts mostly as a *broker* between a client and an Odoo App Developer:
+In that context, Gerp acts mostly as a *broker* between a client and an Gerp App Developer:

-* users purchase service tokens from Odoo
+* users purchase service tokens from Gerp
-* service providers draw tokens from the user's Odoo account when service is requested
+* service providers draw tokens from the user's Gerp account when service is requested

 .. attention::

-    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Odoo using the convenience helpers it provides.
+    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Gerp using the convenience helpers it provides.

 Overview